palewire/first-django-admin/docs/index.rst

     Watch out.
 You'll need to carefully indent your code according to Python's very `strict rules <http://www.diveintopython.net/getting_to_know_python/indenting_code.html>`_ for this to work.

 Now let's add a few more fields that we will ask the reporters to figure out and fill in.
-We'll use another Django trick, the ``choices`` option, to make some of them are multiple-choice fields rather than free text.
+We'll use another Django trick, the ``choices`` option, to make some of them multiple-choice fields rather than free text.

 First gender.